The Millennial’s Ultimate RRSP Guide

 - Financial education.
 Since this is your retirement and not mine and not your financial advisor’s, I think it’s important that you take some accountability for your own retirement.
-The first step is do learn a thing or two about investing.
-Best way to do this is managing your own RRSP.
+The first step is to do learn a thing or two about investing.
+The best way to do this is to manage your own RRSP.
 If you’re uncomfortable with managing your own RRSP, you can utilize a robo-advisor like Wealthsimple to lower your fees first and still learn about investing.

 - Product selection.
 There are more products/investments available for a self-directed RRSP compared to a Group or Individual RRSP.
 Self-directed RRSP simply gives you more choices.

 - Asset management.
 This is related to the previous point.
 A self-directed RRSP makes it easier to keep track of your investments and also allows you to maintain your desired asset mix (for example, having 5% in cash, 20% in bond, and 75% in stocks).

 My RRSP Story and Plans

 - Since I started working full-time 10 years ago, I have made the tradition of maximizing my RRSP contribution room every year.
 Although I knew my earned income would increase over time, I didn’t delay my RRSP contributions.
 To make life easier I would just claim the entire RRSP contribution amount in my income tax filing.
 I never bothered to save the contributions for later use.